 Microscopes can be really expensive, especially when you enter into the industrial range of high-end microscopes where you can expect to see prices in excess of $20,000.
 They are a significant investment to any laboratory and proper care and maintenance are paramount to ensure your microscope stands the test of time.
 We’ve analysed our top tips to properly care for your microscope.

-Storage – When storing your microscope, make sure that it is protected from dust, dirt, pollen, lint etc. with a good Westlab dust cover.
+Storage – When storing your microscope, make sure that it is protected from dust, dirt, pollen, lint etc. with a dust cover.
 Leaving a microscope out in the open can cause the image quality to deteriorate over time.
-It is a good idea to unplug the microscope from power while in storage and remove oil from the oil-immersion objective with a delicate task wipe such as a Kimwipe.
+It is a good idea to unplug the microscope from power while in storage and remove oil from the oil-immersion objective with a delicate task wipe.
 Storing your microscope in a cool, dry place also will help to prolong the life of your microscope.
 Keep it clear from any potential chemical fumes as these can be detrimental to the lenses and other metal parts.

 Annual Service Check – On an annual basis it is a good idea to clean and lubricate moving parts of the microscope.
 Inspect the power cords and plug and ensure no exposed wires and stock up on replacement light bulbs, if you are using a microscope with LED lighting you will not be required to change the globe as they should last for over 40,000 hours.

 Servicing – It is recommended that you get your microscope periodically tested by a qualified servicing technician.
 Generally, a service is required after 200 hours or every 3 years, whichever comes first.
 Depending on the type of microscope you have, you may need to have it serviced more frequently.